nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-19-commercial_insurance_statistics.md

 **12.**	Between 2020 and 2021, spending on [Property and Casualty insurance](https://www.iii.org/fact-statistic/facts-statistics-industry-overview) increased from $652.8 Billion to $715.9 Billion.
 This is a growth of 8.44%.
 This is unprecedented especially when you consider that total property/casualty and life/annuity insurance premiums only increased from 51.1% in 2020 to 53.0% by 2021.

 **13.**	According to the [Insurance Information Institute](https://www.iii.org/article/careers-in-insurance), the total number of insurance brokers and insurance sales agents will increase 9% by 2024.
 Based on the trends mentioned above, with more and more business owners wanting to protect their assets, it makes sense why the insurance industry as a whole is protected to see a lot of growth in the coming years.

-##  20 Ways to Lower Your Business Insurance Costs

-As you can see, there is a lot that can go wrong in business.
-Property damage, bodily injury, financial losses, and a whole list of other disastrous situations can completely derail a perfectly good business.

-All it takes is one customer, client, or employee to experience some unfortunate turn of events  and then they’ll be looking at your business to front the bill and recompense them for their losses or damages.
-Depending on the extent of the losses or damages, it can prevent your business’s growth or completely wreck your whole operation.

-There is risk of incident any time a transaction is completed between your business and at least one other party.
-To put it another way, the more business you do, the more of a chance of a mishap.

-**Don’t worry.**

-None of this should discourage you from starting a business.

-Regardless of your line of work, there are many things you can do to reduce and even completely eliminate potential risks.
-By getting business insurance, implementing preventative measures, and following safety guidelines, your business will be able to avoid total devastation and recover faster in the event something goes wrong.

-It’s important to always consider the areas of your business you need to protect most.
-For instance, what processes does your business depend on and which carry more inherent risk.

-With so many different types of commercial insurance available, you can get the right plan to protect your company’s assets from common risks your businesses may have a higher chance of encountering.

-Insurance policies should always be combined with the preventive measures you take to further lower your risk of accidents or other events which may disrupt your business’s day-to-day operations.

-Business insurance is not something to be taken lightly.

-It can mean the difference between keeping your doors open or closing them for good.

-It doesn’t matter how small or big your business is, you’ll always be better off having the right insurance and never using it than to be lacking coverage when you need it most.

-Here are a few tips and tricks you can use today to lower your risk of ever having to deal with the most common insurance claims mentioned above:

-### Burglary and Theft

-**1.**	Install fencing around the building and parking areas to limit entry/exit to one or two gates.

-**2.**	Security camera systems and access keys using company ID cards.

-**3.**	Installing sufficient lighting both inside and surrounding the building.

-**4.**	Employee background checks

-**5.**	Practice operational security and use password access for company files whenever possible.

-### Reputational Harm

-**6.**	Do not criticize your competitors in front of customers or on social media.
-In fact, you really shouldn’t be criticizing them period.

-**7.**	Get permission before using other peoples’ photos, graphics, or other forms of information so as not to break Copyright and Trademark laws.

-### Water and Freezing Damage

-**8.**	It’s a good idea to not let your buildings’ internal temperature drop below a certain point, even if nobody will be in the building for an extended period of time.

-**9.**	Regularly clear snow and ice off roofs to avoid excess buildup. and subsequent collapses or cave-ins.

-**10.**	Always inform managers and other high-level employees where the building’s water shut-off valves are located.

-### Fire

-**11.**	Create, practice, and follow and emergency preparedness plan.

-**12.**	Make sure all emergency exits are clearly marked.

-**13.**	Employees should always know where the closet exit is and also where the next closet one is, just in case the first exit is blocked.

-**14.**	Follow your local and the national fire codes and regulations.
-Make sure to test your emergency equipment on a regular basis.
-This includes things like sprinkler systems, fire extinguishers, fire hoses, ladders, etc.

-### Wind and Hail Damage

-**15.**	Regularly trim trees on company property to avoid overgrowth.

-**16.**	Make it a routine to walk around the building and remove any debris which could cause damage or harm in the event of a serious storm or high winds.

-**17.**	If you store some equipment outside, make sure it is safely secured in place and won’t be carried away by strong winds.

-### Vehicle Accidents

-**18.**	Check employee driving records before giving them the keys to company vehicles and equipment.
-This also applies to letting them drive personal vehicles for business purposes.

-**19.**	Reckless driving or equipment operation by untrained personnel endangers your business, the driver, pedestrians, and anyone else in the vicinity.

-**20.**	Do not incentivize speedy deliveries.
-They don’t save as much time as you think they do.

 ##  8 Popular Frequently Asked Questions: